|Learn more about Thuja Green Giants

 faster-growing shrub for zones 5-9.

-wall instead.
+living wall instead.
 And the quickest means to achieving enclosure is with Thuja ‘Green Giant.’
-Here is my own experience with this remarkable,
+Here is my own experience with this

-shipment arrived.
+the shipment arrived.
 Packed in narrow cardboard boxes were tiny, 12-inch-tall rooted cuttings in equally tiny 4-inch plastic pots.
-I planted the
+I

-pathetic things along the sunny, and fully-exposed, 225-foot eastern border here.
-The shrubs were watered weekly that spring and summer,
+planted the pathetic things along the sunny, and fully-exposed, 225-foot eastern border here.
+The shrubs were watered weekly that

-their stature.
+feet to their stature.
 And they have continued to produce such growth annually.
-Thus, a mere five years after planting, my “sticks” have achieved a
+Thus, a mere five years after planting, my “sticks”

 |Comparison of the Thuja Green Giant to the Leyland Cypress